 The Yeats Memorial Building is a literary centre with a library and art exhibitions.
 A bronze statue of Yeats, engraved with his words, stands nearby.
 The village of Drumcliffe is home to medieval monastic ruins and Yeats’s grave.

-Devil’s Chimney Waterfall – in Irish,‘Sruth in Aghaidh An Aird’ – lies on the Sligo/Leitrim border in the Glencar valley, close to its more famous neighbour Glencar waterfall which we will also visit.
+Devil’s Chimney Waterfall – in Irish,‘Sruth in Aghaidh An Aird’ – lies on the Sligo/Leitrim border in the Glencar valley, close to its more famous neighbor Glencar waterfall which we will also visit.

 At 150 m, the Devil’s Chimney, is listed on the World Waterfall database as Ireland’s Tallest Waterfall.
 Its name in Irish means stream against the height and reflects the observed phenomena that during certain weather conditions (when the wind blows from the South) the waterfall is blown upward and back over the cliff from which it falls.
 Due to this it has become known as the devil’s chimney.